rojo-rbx/rbx-dom/format/binary.md

 | Y          | `i16`  | The `Y` component of the Vector3int16 |
 | Z          | `i16`  | The `Z` component of the Vector3int16 |

 Multiple `Vector3int16` values are stored in sequence without any transformations or interleaving.
-Two `Vector3int16`s with values `1, 2, 3` and `-1, -2, -3` are stored like this: `00 01 00 02 00 03 FF FF FE FF FD FF`.
+Two `Vector3int16` values `1, 2, 3` and `-1, -2, -3` are stored like this: `00 01 00 02 00 03 FF FF FE FF FD FF`.

 ### NumberSequence
 **Type ID `0x15`**

-The `NumberSequence` type is stored as a `u32` indicating how many `NumberSequenceKeypoint` values are in the sequence followed by an array of `NumberSequenceKeypoint`s:
+The `NumberSequence` type is stored as a `u32` indicating how many `NumberSequenceKeypoint` values are in the sequence followed by an array of `NumberSequenceKeypoint` values:

 | Field Name     | Format                        | Value                                   |
 |:---------------|:------------------------------|:----------------------------------------|